Source: adapted from United Nations Economic and Social Commission for Asia and the Pacific.

 (Detailed PDF Map)

 - Multinational cooperation.
 There are seven countries involved in rail land segment that are politically, economically and culturally very different.
 Unlike the North American landbridge where rail segments are entirely contained within an individual nation (US, Canada or Mexico) and owned by large rail companies, the multitude of actors require a level of multinational cooperation.
 In 2006, the Trans-Asian Railway Network Agreement was signed by most of the countries the Eurasian landbridge is going through.
 This agreement tries to coordinate rail investments, customs procedures and the setting of long distance rail corridors.
 However, a transport chain is as reliable as its weakest link.
-Kazakhstan, parts of Siberia (semi autonomous administrative divisions) and even western China present some political risks.
+Kazakhstan, parts of Siberia (semi autonomous administrative divisions) and even some parts of western China present some political risks.
 It is thus essential to ensure cargo security along the entire transport chain as well as the continuity of rail operations.

 - Break of gauge.
 The rail system operates on two gauges, standard (1.435 m; China and most of Western Europe) and broad (1.520 m; Russia and some Scandinavian countries), which imposes at technical challenge.
 It requires reloading or an adaptation of the equipment to gauge change.
 Moving cargo between China and Germany would involve two gauge changes.
 The first involves a switch from the Chinese standard gauge to the Russian broad gauge.
 The second involves a switch from the Russian broad gauge to the European standard gauge.
 At each gauge change, containers are transloaded from one train to the other.
 Although containerization enables an efficient transfer of cargo, this still involves additional costs and delays.